 With online portfolios, my advice as a commissioning art editor would, again, be 'less is more' in terms of the design and presentation.
 Make the work easy to view and then make the images big.

-I have definitely left illustrators and designers websites in the past, not because the work was poor but because the experience of trying to view it was so awful.
+I have definitely left illustrator and designer's websites in the past, not because the work was poor but because the experience of trying to view it was so awful.

 Mike Sullivan, from digital design studio Mister, agrees with this.
 "When designing a portfolio, you want a website that is straightforward, easy to use and engaging," he says.
 "You want your work to be the focal point, rather than a distracting, design-heavy folio."